SACRAMENTO COUNTY VOTER GUIDE

-The 2018 California Primary Election is just a few months away!
-The Sacramento County Republican Party (SCRP) is busy preparing for new voting procedures, hundreds of election opportunities at the local, state and federal levels of government, and ballot measures that are being prepared for circulation.
+The Sacramento County Republican Party (SCRP) is busy preparing to get out the vote under new voting procedures, with hundreds of election opportunities at the local, state and federal levels of government.

-To date, the Republican Central Committee of Sacramento County has endorsed Assemblyman Kevin Kiley and Senator Jim Nielsen.
-We thank them for their excellent service to Sacramento County residents.
+To date, the Republican Central Committee of Sacramento County has endorsed:

 If you would like to help the Republican Party succeed in 2018, there are many ways to help us win!